JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Do not show the search results div if there are no possible suggestions #DONE
 - New database model for storing search results #DONE
 - Endpoints for fetching a user's search history and adding entries to it #DONE
+- Make the messages look like chat bubbles #DONE
+- Only the last message should have this kind of styling #DONE
 - If user submits a query it should save it to the search results
 - Then it should search again and filter the results, removing the previously messaged users
 - Selector for only messages or Users